GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{H}{igh-}throughput sequencing~(HTS)\cut{ has created a new era for biological research based on genomic data analysis.
-Application of HTS} is the standard for deep and detailed studies in many areas such as population genomics and precision medicine.
-As the vision of predictive, preventive, personalized, and participatory (P4) medicine \cite{flores2013p4} rapidly becomes more prevalent, sequencing technologies stand out to provide vital information as a base for further investigation.
+\IEEEPARstart{H}{igh-}throughput sequencing~(HTS) is the standard for deep and detailed studies in many areas such as population genomics and precision medicine.
+As the vision of predictive, preventive, personalized, and participatory~(P4) medicine~\cite{flores2013p4} rapidly becomes more prevalent, sequencing technologies stand out to provide vital information as a base for further investigation.
 Sequencing data generated by HTS constitutes a reliable source for biological research pipelines.

-\cut{CA: With the recent advances in sequencing technology, HTS produces sequencing data in shorter amount of time with a gradually decreasing cost \cite{soon2013high}.} As a result of massively parallel sequencing, a tremendous amount of data can now be generated in a single run \cite{xin2013accelerating, arram2017leveraging}, making genomics one of the largest sources of big data today and in the future \cite{stephens2015big}.
-On the other hand, the presence of enormous data creates a computational challenge for analysis in terms of both runtime and memory \editedII{footprint}, putting an emphasis on the importance of developing efficient methods \editedII{for quickly and efficiently analyzing genomic data.}
+As a result of massively parallel sequencing, a tremendous amount of data can now be generated in a single run~\cite{xin2013accelerating, arram2017leveraging}, making genomics one of the largest sources of big data today and in the future~\cite{stephens2015big}.
+On the other hand, the enormous data creates a computational challenge for analysis regarding both runtime and memory footprint, emphasizing the importance of developing efficient methods for quickly and efficiently analyzing genomic data.